 It’s important to consider renal and bone risk factors when managing your chronic hepatitis B patients

 Renal function may decline over time due to various factors.
-In addition, patients with chronic hepatitis B have a higher prevalence of chronic kidney disease than uninfected people1
+In addition, patients with chronic hepatitis B face a higher risk of chronic kidney disease than uninfected people1

 Consider other risk factors below that may impact renal function